 57-09-04.
 Duties of board - Limitation of increase - Notice.
 The township board of equalization shall ascertain whether all taxable property in its township has been properly placed upon the assessment list and duly valued by the assessor.
 In case any real property has been omitted by inadvertence or otherwise, the board shall place the same upon the list with the true value thereof.
 The board shall proceed to correct the assessment so that each tract or lot of real property is entered on the assessment list at the true value thereof.
-The board may not increase the valuation returned by the assessor to an amount that results in a cumulative increase of more than fifteen percent from the amount of the previous year's assessment without giving the owner or the owner's agent reasonable notice and opportunity to be heard regarding the intention of the board to increase it.
-All complaints and grievances of residents of the township must be heard and decided by the board and it may make corrections as appear to be just.
-Complaints by nonresidents with reference to the assessment of any real property and complaints by others with reference to any assessment made after the meeting of the township board of equalization must be heard and determined by the county board of equalization.
+The board may not increase the valuation returned by the assessor to an amount that results in a cumulative increase of more than fifteen percent from the amount of the previous year's assessment without giving the owner or the owner's agent reasonable notice and opportunity to be heard regarding the intention of the board and it may make corrections as appear to be just.
+Complaints by nonresidents with reference to the assessment of any real property and complaints by others with reference to any assessment made after the meeting of the township board of equalization must be heard and determined by the township board of equalization must be heard and determined by the county board of equalization.
 The board must comply with any requirement for notice of an assessment increase under section 57-02-53.

 57-09-05.
 Quorum - Time for completing equalization.
-Any two members of a threemember board of equalization and any three members of a five-member board of equalization are authorized to act at the meeting of the board and they may adjourn from day to day, but the equalization must be completed within ten days.
+Any two members of a three-member board of equalization and any three members of a five-member board of equalization are authorized to act at the meeting of the board and they may adjourn from day to day, but the equalization must be completed within ten days.